Updated: Aug 7

 Similarly, resource-hoarding trees tend to die because they depend on mycorrhizae, or fungal root networks.
 Trees live longest and reproduce most often in a healthy, stable forest.
 Helping their neighbors is naturally selected for because dead neighbors create a lot of vulnerability to wind and sunlight, dry up the forest bed, and weaken the mycorrhizal network.
 The microclimate of the soil becomes less evenly regulated and the chance of being uprooted increases.

 If humans trash the environment, it comes full circle to bite them back.
 Single-use plastics that end up in the ocean end up in what we consume.
 It's essential to respect the ecosystem because we are a reflection of it.
-If we don't act, we'll become plastic.
+If we don't act, that plastic will become part of us.

 Loneliness kills, too.
 Most of people's regrets in life have to do with their relationships.
 Although rare, there's such thing as dying of a broken heart caused by severe bereavement between deeply bonded individuals—it's called stress-induced cardiomyopathy.